 A short article on some common themes between these two gardeners.

 The first link takes you to the Minnesota Historical Society where there is a short biography of Eloise Butler, Martha Crone and also a complete inventory of documents that the Historical Society has in it's collection on Eloise and the Wildflower Garden.

 Minnesota Historical Society

-©2012 Friends of the Wild Flower Garden, Inc. Quotations of Eloise Butler are from The Wild Gardener, by Martha Hellander, North Star Press Inc., 1992, used with permission.
+©2012 Friends of the Wild Flower Garden, Inc. Quotations of Eloise Butler are from her various writings, from The Wild Gardener, by Martha Hellander, North Star Press Inc., 1992, used with permission, from newspaper articles and from documents in the Martha Crone Collection at the Minnesota Historical Society.
 Photos used with permission of noted source.
 Text by Gary Bebeau.